Business vs. Personal Credit Cards

 Similarly, business credit cards are able to provide ample perks for credit card holders due to business spend being higher than personal spend.
 These can include anything from travel and gift card rewards, to accounting integrations, end-of-year itemized reporting, and other tools to help with business management.

-The Capital on Tap Business Credit Card allows you to redeem your points for travel and gift card rewards at a 2% discount.
+The Capital on Tap Business Credit Card allows you to redeem your points for travel and gift card rewards, including Uber, Airbnb, and more.
 It also offers no-cost cards for all your employees, allowing you to manage all business spend in one place.

 5. Bookkeeping